tj-wells/coti-docker-method/README.md

 # Docker Guide

-In addition to this readme, I have also made a guide that teaches some basic Docker concepts and walks readers through the steps of setting up a Coti node with Docker.
-The guide can be found [here](https://docker.guides.coticommunity.com).

-I recommend starting with the [Docker Guide](https://docker.guides.coticommunity.com) if you are still learning about Docker.
+If you're not familiar with Docker, I recommend checking out the guide I wrote which is available [here](https://docker.guides.coticommunity.com).

-If you are confident with using Docker, the instructions below should be enough to run your node.
-If you have any doubts, the Docker guide may still come in useful.
+If you've already used Docker, the instructions below should be enough to run your node.

 Good luck!

 # Instructions

 This method relies on having the programs `docker` and `docker-compose` installed.
 First, log in as root using `sudo su`.

-Then, `docker` can be installed with
+`docker` can be installed with

 ```
 curl -fsSL https://get.docker.com | bash
 ```

-and `docker-compose` can be installed with
+`docker-compose` can be installed with

 ```
 curl -L https://github.com/docker/compose/releases/latest/download/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose && chmod +x /usr/local/bin/docker-compose